-The average volume of construction water required for the Sites Reservoir complex, including adjacent roads and recreation areas, is estimated to be 750,000 to 1,000,000 gallons per day and would be supplied over a period of 4 years from existing surface water from the Storage Partners pursuant to existing water rights agreements and permitted uses; existing groundwater wells in the Sites Reservoir inundation area; and new groundwater wells in the Sites Reservoir inundation area (Table 5-33).
+The average volume of construction water required for the Sites Reservoir complex, including adjacent roads and recreation areas, is estimated to be 750,000 to 1,000,000 gallons per day and would be supplied from existing or new groundwater wells over a period of 4.5 years (Table 5-33).
 Total groundwater volume data for Funks and Antelope Creek Basins are not available.
 Construction is not expected to deplete groundwater stores because the combined surface area of both basins indicates the corresponding aquifer and related groundwater volume is large enough to provide the required construction groundwater without substantial depletion to the aquifers (Table 8-2).
 In addition, use of groundwater from construction would be temporary.
 Over time, the water used during construction would be replaced.
 Groundwater recharge would come from the surface water in the inundation area infiltrating into the floor of the reservoir; surface water infiltration from runoff in nearby creeks such as Grapevine Creek, Funks Creek, and Antelope Creek; and from precipitation.
 Therefore, use of groundwater for the construction of the Sites Reservoir complex would not result in a substantial decrease in groundwater supplies or substantial interference with groundwater recharge in these basins.